22/11/2024

 Industries such as retail, hospitality, and energy are very at risk from market changes.
 They need strategies that focus on creditors as insolvency threats grow.
 Directors face pressure to look out for creditors, to prevent personal legal trouble under the Companies Act 2006.

-Creditor-oriented strategy
+creditor-oriented strategy

 Directors should seek advice from insolvency experts when dealing with distressed assets in M&A. It’s important to keep control through preparedness, risk reduction, and management incentives.
 This helps sellers in M&A deals avoid insolvency, choosing this path if it’s better for their finances.